carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(obj[key2]) // Value 2
 ```

-One advantage of using symbols as keys is that they are guaranteed to be unique.
-This is useful if you want to prevent properties from being overwritten by code consuming your objects.
+An advantage of using symbols as keys is that they are guaranteed to be unique.
+This is useful if you want to prevent properties from being overridden by code consuming your objects.
 Also, symbols aren’t returned by the conventional methods used to retrieve property keys like `Object.keys` and `Object.getOwnPropertyNames`.

 ```js
 const obj = { [Symbol("Key 1")]: true, "Key 2": true }